gbv/gbvontology/gbvontology.md

 # Introduction

 This ontology defines some concepts used by the GBV library network.
+The ontology may include experimental parts.

 ## Status of this document